 What happens after that, of course, is up to the person themselves.
 But you can know that you did just about everything that you could in order to get your blog post seen by the people who want to see it.

-Strategy #7: Become a guest contributor.
+Strategy #7: Become a guest contributor

 I will never fully understand the negative connotation that follows guest posting around.
 There are so many bloggers – too many if you ask me – who see guest posting as some kind of cheap sellout.
 Although I heard the arguments, and the vast majority stem from those who say you never receive any long-term recognition, I can’t help but disagree.
-While it’s true that, as a guest poster, you will receive more attention from your guest post than you will for your blog, it’s also true that ANY attention is important.
+While it’s true that, as a guest poster, you receive more attention from your guest post than you do for your blog, it’s also true that ANY attention is important.
 Besides, a guest post normally comes with a backlink (do-follow) from the blog that improves your SEO as this is a major signal of high-quality content when posted on a blog with a good DA (domain authority).
 That makes guest posting a super simple content marketing tactic to consider.

-Strategy #8: Share your latest blog posts in your newsletter.
+Strategy #8: Share your latest blog posts in your newsletter

-Once you gain some sort of success with your blog, your natural next step should always be to start your own newsletter.
-Not only are they a great way for you to connect to and remain relatable to your audience, but they also serve as an awesome way to promote your content to people you know want to see it.
+Once you gain some sort of success with your blog, your natural next step is to start your own newsletter.
+Not only are subscribers a great way for you to connect to and remain relatable to your audience, but they also serve as an awesome way to promote your content to people you know who want to see it.
 Think of it this way: someone who takes the time out of their day to subscribe to your email list most likely wants to hear about your latest blog posts, right?
 Email marketing is a great tool and you should use this super simple content marketing tactic by sending monthly or weekly missives to develop your community.

-Strategy #9: Join a forum in your niche.
+Strategy #9: Join a forum in your niche

 Before there was Facebook and Twitter, there were forums.
-Basically, a forum is a place for people with similar interests to get together and talk on various “threads” regarding their shared interest.
+Basically, a forum is a place for people with similar interests to get together and talk on various “threads” regarding their shared interests.
 You can comment around, teach, learn, and get comfortable with one another.
 The good news is that social media hasn’t slowed down forums much at all.
 They’re still out there and stronger than ever, so now is as good of a time as any to get in on the action and involve yourself.

 Strategy #10: Promote your posts on a subreddit.

 Reddit is awesome.
 Not only are the people on the platform filled with information and sass, but there is a subreddit for basically every niche imaginable.
 This makes it the perfect place to promote your content.
 Just make sure that you do so wisely.
-Reddit is known for being a bit… brutally honest with people, so be sure to keep that in mind.
+Reddit is known for being a bit… brutally honest with people, so ensure you keep that in mind.
 If they don’t like your post, they will downvote you.
-If they think you only joined so you could shamelessly self promote your content, they will downvote you.
+If they think you only joined so you could shamelessly self-promote your content, they will downvote you.
 If they flat-out just don’t like you, they will downvote you.

 Another option is Google Ads, which is also PPC but focuses on search ads.
 However, you might find social media ads more effective as Google Ads primarily benefit companies seeking to sell products online since those make up the majority of searches.
 Make sure that you’ve set aside a specific budget for your paid promotion and you’ll be fine.
 There’s nothing worse than drowning in a sea of unexpected expenses!